 Animals were selected using two-tailed strategy proposed by Jiménez-Montero et al. based on the estimated breeding values (EBVs) for milk yield because there is a high negative genetic correlation (-0.68) between milk yield EBVs and methane intensity [e.g. 31], which was almost confirmed by our data set in which the phenotype correlation between milk yield EBVs and predicted methane emission was estimated to be -0.47.
 Hair and rumen digesta samples were collected from 150 Iranian Holstein cattle in a breeding population (Ferdous Pars Dairy Farm, Isfahan, Iran) in May 2016.
+Animals were not euthanized after the study because safe methods were used for sampling.
 Estimation of breeding values were performed by National Animal Breeding Centre of Iran (Karaj, Iran) using lactation model following the Equation 1 :

 yij = 𝜇 + hysi + aij + eij Equation 1,